DocQuantic/CryoPALM/README.md

 # CryoPALM

 This program is made to control a microscopy setup aimed at imaging biological samples via PALM technique.
-It allows to control the microscope (DM6000 from Leica), the camera (Hamamatsu Orca Flash v4.0 LT) and the lasers (Errol modified).
+It allows to control the microscope (DM6000 from Leica), the camera (Hamamatsu DCAM, Photometrics Evolve) and the laser bench (homemade).
 The microscope and the camera are controlled via the micromanager API and the lasers are controlled via communication with an Arduino board.

-It allows to :
+It allows to:

 - Change microscope settings;
 - Change camera settings;